Find out here how to prepare for a virtual interview.

 How to start a conversation in Skype interview?

-You’ve introduced yourself to the recruiters in a clear and confident manner, following this up with a friendly conversation starter.
+You’ve introduced yourself to the recruiters clearly and confidently, following this up with a friendly conversation starter.
 This not only will build good rapport, but it demonstrates to the interviewers that you’re able to lead conversation confidently.
-This is a great skill to have especially if you’re applying for a role which is customer centric or people focused.
+This is a great skill to have, especially if you’re applying for a customer-centric or people-focused role.

 4. How should I dress for a video interview?